Adrian R. Rennie

 |Introduction||Reviews||Instruments||Sample Environment||Analysis and Software||Books|

 Papers in scientific journals provide an important source of information about the technique and applications of neutron reflectivity.
-In most cases this will require access by library subscription to obtain the full text.
+In most cases this will require access by library subscription to obtain the full text of the articles.
 The bibliographies on individual sub-topics are provided as pdf documents that contain hyperlinks to facilitate access to the original articles using digital object identifiers (doi) as well as conventional journal references.
-In a few cases, articles may be listed in more than one of the bibliographies that are provided below if they are particularly relevant to multiple sub-topics such as, for example, data analysis and instrument design.
+In a few cases, articles may be listed in more than one of the bibliographies that are provided below if they are seen to be relevant to multiple sub-topics such as, for example, data analysis and instrument design.

 The documents do not attempt to list all papers that exploit neutron reflection measurements for particular studies of interfaces.
 The topics for bibliographies are rather selected to cover general principles, instrumentation, design of experiments, data analysis and review articles.
 The review articles that are listed give further references to theliterature on particular topics in interface and surface science.